Dobbs v. Jackson Women's Health Organization: Constitutional right

 After Roe, there was a national political realignment surrounding abortion.
 The abortion-rights movement in the United States initially emphasized the national policy benefits of abortion, such as smaller welfare expenses, slower population growth, and fewer illegitimate births.
 The abortion-rights movement drew support from the population control movement, feminists, and environmentalists.
 Anti-abortion advocates and civil-rights activists accused abortion-rights supporters of intending to control the population of racial minorities and the disabled, citing their ties to racial segregationists and eugenicist legal reformers.
 The abortion-rights movement subsequently distanced itself from the population control movement and took up choice-based and rights-oriented verbiage similar to that in the Roe decision.

 The political cohesion of the "Religious Right" in American politics is often credited to a unified moral stance against abortion, but there was no such consensus for some time.
 At the time of Roe, opposition to abortion was largely concentrated in the Catholic Church.
-Most Protestant denominations leaned in favor of or not taking a stance on it.
+Most Protestant denominations leaned in favor of or had no stance on it.
 Catholics and many Northern Democratic politicians supported an expansive welfare state, wanted to reduce rates of abortion through prenatal insurance and federally funded daycare, and opposed abortion.
 Billy Graham originally refused to join Francis Schaeffer's anti-abortion campaign.
 Even the notable anti-abortion ideologue James Dobson, founder of Focus on the Family, publicly acknowledged the moral ambiguity surrounding personhood controversies.
 Where Scripture was neutral, it was defensible for evangelical Christians to believe that "a developing embryo or fetus was not regarded as a full human being".

 Beginning in the late 1970s, the anti-abortion movement in the United States gained support from many evangelical Protestants.
 By the 1980s their influence helped make opposition to abortion part of the Republican Party platform, as well as a litmus test for Supreme Court justice confirmations.
 Republican-led states enacted laws to restrict abortion, including abortions earlier than Caseys general standard of 24 weeks.
 The courts enjoined the enforcement of most of these laws.